Randa Markos

-Randa Cemil Markos-Thomas (born August 10, 1985) is an Iraqi-born Canadian professional mixed martial artist who competes in the strawweight division.
-She most notably fought in the Ultimate Fighting Championship (UFC).
+Randa Cemil Markos-Thomas (born August 10, 1985), more commonly known as Randa Markos, is an Iraqi-born Canadian professional mixed martial artist who competes in the strawweight division.
+She most notably fought in the Ultimate Fighting Championship (UFC), where she was undefeated in her first three matches.

-Personal life
+Early life

-Markos was born in Iraq in 1985.
-She is ethnically Assyrian.
-She and her parents are of Chaldean Catholic religious background.
-At the age of three, she and her family were held at gunpoint and imprisoned during the Iran-Iraq War for trying to escape Iraq.
-They successfully escaped and boarded a plane to Ontario, Canada that same year.
+Markos was born in Baghdad, Iraq in 1985 to an ethnically Assyrian family of Chaldean Catholic religious background.
+Her father was a business-owner who had been conscripted in the Iraqi Armed Forces during the Iran–Iraq War and had made the decision to flee the country, but had separated from Markos and her family since he was targeted.
+They traveled to Turkey and were allowed to stay in Istanbul for a year for visas, but were then sent to a prison camp near the border after failure to achieve paperwork.
+They successfully escaped with the help of an aunt and boarded a plane to Canada that same year before settling in Windsor, Ontario.

+While growing up, Markos endured physical abuse from her father, who was an alcoholic.
+She has stated that she sent him to jail at least five times.
+Her first interest in wrestling came when she was in high school, though her family insisted that she didn't take part in it, forcing her to lie by saying she was going to volleyball practice.

 Markos earned her Pharmacy Assistant Diploma at TriOS College.
-She then worked as a pharmacy technician at a pharmacy in Windsor.
+She then worked as a pharmacy technician in Windsor, working in the field from 2009 until 2015.

 Mixed martial arts career

-Markos made her pro MMA debut on November 17, 2012 at IFC 51 defeating Allanna Jones via third round armbar.
+Markos made her pro MMA debut on November 17, 2012, at IFC 51 defeating Allanna Jones via third round armbar.
+She had begun mixed martial arts with no prior experience in Jiu-jitsu.

 Markos compiled an unblemished 3–0 record making her RFA debut against future TUF 20 teammate Justine Kish.
-Markos suffered her first loss that night via decision.
+Markos suffered her first loss that night via unanimous decision.

 She quickly bounced back by defeating Lynnell House via armbar in the first round and capturing the PFC Strawweight title.